 SARS-CoV-2 is generally transmitted person-to-person mainly through respiratory droplets produced by an infected person.
 And while viral transmission can occur from contaminated surfaces, the majority of transmissions are tied to close contact with an infected person.
 Maintaining 6 or more feet from others and taking precautions not to expose your mouth or nose to the virus significantly reduces the chance of infection.
 The CDC defines exposure to the COVID-19 infected person as closer than 6 feet for more than 15 minutes.

 Why should I wear a Face Mask?

-- CDC recommends that people wear cloth face coverings in public settings and when around people who don’t live in your household, especially when other physical distancing measures are difficult to maintain.
+- CDC recommends that people wear face coverings in public settings and when around people who don’t live in their household, especially when other physical distancing measures are difficult to maintain.